 Day 4: Resilience

 Our last day was full of emotions!
-In the morning, Nadine Galle gave us a lecture on how re-naturing cities can make them more resilient and liveable.
-Then, all the academic directors, Nadine, Gerard and Mendel gathered for a final interactive session where we discussed how we as students can apply the things learned during this summer school in our lives and careers.
+In the morning, Nadina Galle gave us a lecture on how re-naturing cities can make them more resilient and liveable.
+Then, all the academic directors, Nadina, Gerard and Mendel gathered for a final interactive session where we discussed how we as students can apply the things learned during this summer school in our lives and careers.

 After lunch, the groups had some time to rehearse their presentations in preparation for the closing event at the Amsterdam Academic Club that evening.
 Here the six groups followed PechaKucha style in presenting their collective visions of circular cities.
 They presented to the public as well as to some honoured and special guests, including Marieke van Doorninck, Amsterdam’s new Alderman for Sustainability and the Built Environment.
 The different groups talked about waste water, mobility and biocentrism, the power of the network, the circular society and about the scale of circularity.